salman-tbd/Technobits--Library/Google-SignIn-SignUp/docs/docker-setup.md

 # Docker Setup Guide

-This guide explains how to set up and run the Google SignIn/SignUp application using Docker.
+This guide explains how to set up and run the Google SignIn/SignUp Authentication & Payment System using Docker.

 ## Prerequisites